 1. Lizzie Borden House tour

-If you aren’t familiar with the story, in the late 1800’s, Lizzie Borden was acquitted of murdering both her parents, who were found brutally murdered in the house.
-To this date, the murders remain a mystery.
+For those not familiar with the backstory, here’s how it goes.
+In the late 1800’s, Lizzie Borden was acquitted of murdering both her parents, whom were found brutally murdered in the house.
+To this day, the murders remain a mystery.
 Many believe that the house is haunted by Lizzie herself!

 Have you ever heard this catchy rhyme?

 “Lizzie Borden took an axe, And gave her mother forty whacks; When she saw what she had done, she gave her father forty-one.”

 Tours operate on a year-round basis.
 During this tour, you will explore each of the rooms and receive an informative history of the case.
 This is an interesting, entertaining, & informative tour, even for those without a lot of background information.
 Our tour guide did a fantastic job explaining the story, so don’t worry if you are not familiar with the case.

 Be on the lookout for this window pictured below where numerous guests over the years have reportedly seen Lizzie’s ghost.
 Our tour guide passed around the picture of the ghost seen in the window.
 Strangely enough, our group had a particularly eerie experience while touring this room.
 Supposedly when a ghost is in the area, you are supposed to feel incredibly cold.
 I stood by the window on an incredibly hot summer day (it was about 95 and humid out) thinking I was feeling a cool breeze from the air conditioning – it seriously was ice cold.
 Later I found out that there was no air conditioning on in the room.
 Creepy!